emefff/Transient-heat-conduction-in-Python/README.md

 To-Dos: functionalizing, cleaning up, find reason for weird oscillations etc.
 Use at your own risk.
 Thank you!**

 The 1D transient heat equation is solved for conduction and heat transfer to the surface of a steel slab.
 This is useful for heat treatment, especially for estimating the soaking time.
-It is is mostly estimated if FEA is not available (rule of thumb for example for austenitizing: 1 hour per inch of steel thickness).
+It is mostly estimated if FEA is not available (rule of thumb for example for austenitizing: 1 hour per inch of steel thickness).
 While these rules of thumb are for sure enough for a first estimate, it is not economically viable and in certain steels it can even lead to detrimental results (for example: grain coarsening in tool steels that need very high Ta).

 In the shared script, a slab with a thickness of 250mm is heated in a surrounding medium of 870°C with a soaking time of 8 hours.
 The needed 850°C core temperature is reached already after 4 hours.
 Depending on how much time is needed at Ta, the soaking time may be reduced considerably.